-- The Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank Act) requires certain financial companies with total consolidated assets of more than \$10 billion, and which are regulated by a primary Federal financial regulatory agency, to conduct annual stress tests to determine whether the companies have the capital necessary to absorb losses as a result of adverse economic conditions. - In September 2013, Federal Housing Finance Agency (FHFA), regulator of the Federal Home Loan Banks (FHLBanks), implemented annual stress testing rules for the FHLBanks as required by the Dodd-Frank Act.
-The FHFA Order for the FHLBank's stress test was received in March 2016. - In accordance with these rules, the FHLBank Chicago filed the results of its stress test with FHFA by August 31, 2016 and is publicly disclosing the summary results of the severely adverse scenario in this document.
+- The Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank Act) requires certain financial companies with total consolidated assets of more than \$10 billion, and which are regulated by a primary Federal financial regulatory agency, to conduct annual stress tests to determine whether the companies have the capital necessary to absorb losses as a result of adverse economic conditions. - In September 2013, the Federal Housing Finance Agency (FHFA), regulator of the Federal Home Loan Banks (FHLBanks), implemented annual stress testing rules for the FHLBanks as required by the Dodd-Frank Act.
+These rules were amended in November 2015. - In accordance with these rules, and the FHFA Order received in March 2017, the FHLBank Chicago filed the results of its stress test with the FHFA by August 31, 2017 and is publicly disclosing the summary results of the severely adverse scenario in this document.